Learn how to make your own mini magazine (aka zines) with this tutorial!

-I am going to share with you a very simple one-page format that is a great starting point and I hope will inspire you to take some time to be creative.
-This zine is made with a single 8 ½ x 11 inch piece of paper that will have 8 pages including the front and back cover.
-I like to start with this template because eight mini pages does not seem like an overwhelming task to complete in one sitting.
+I am going to share with you a very simple one-page format that is a great starting point, and I hope will inspire you to take some time to be creative.
+This zine is made with a single 8 ½ x 11-inch piece of paper that will have 8 pages, including the front and back cover.
+I like to start with this template because eight mini pages do not seem like an overwhelming task to complete in one sitting.
 Perhaps you want to draw and describe all of your favorite anime characters, create a tribute to your favorite book series by designing new covers, or assemble a playlist for each day of the week.
-Maybe you want to create a mini-activity booklet for your siblings including coloring pages, puzzles, and tic-tac-toe.
+Maybe you want to create a mini-activity booklet for your siblings, including coloring pages, puzzles, and tic-tac-toe.

 Instructions found on Pinterest from: http://digitalis.nwp.org/resource/4885

 I created two mini-zines in an afternoon: A Joke of the Day and a Journal of my time during the Stay Safe at Home time.

 For my journal zine, I chose to make each page describe a different aspect of how COVID-19 has affected my daily life.
 I am using the following headings for my pages: